signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 This is the 1930s that we are talking about, there were no *proper* computers yet.
 Computers and the whole computer science field was not yet born.
-So in this context a computer something that could perform arithmetic operations.
-Humans who did this were called [human computers](https://en.wikipedia.org/wiki/Human_computer) There were mechanical [calculators](https://en.wikipedia.org/wiki/Mechanical_calculator) that existed back then but again. they all required a human operator.
+So in this context a computer was something (or someone) that could perform arithmetic operations.
+Humans who did this were called [human computers](https://en.wikipedia.org/wiki/Human_computer) There were mechanical [calculators](https://en.wikipedia.org/wiki/Mechanical_calculator) that existed back then but again, they all required a human operator.

 So ultimately it was the operator who was responsible for making decisions about what to do with the numbers.
 There was not automated